overlookmotel/srt/README.md

 Parse SRT file as a string.

-It aims to be as liberal as possible and
+It aims to be as liberal as possible but report problems which could cause the SRT not to be correctly parsed by other programs.

 Returns `{subtitles, problems, srt}`.